 - Unique emails identification: Our panelists cannot create multiple accounts with the same email address. - Unique contact details detection: At panel registration, respondents provide name, surname, street address, phone numbers and email address.
-Using this information, we can identify panelist accounts that are very likely to be duplicates. - Accounts not on the Ipsos "block list" (including emails of clients, competitors, and Ipsos employees) → Accounts connected to the "block list" are not allowed. - Duplicate devices detection through digital fingerprint: an external digital fingerprinting tool gathers a large number of data points from a respondent's device, such as operating system version, browser version, plug-in, etc., and assigns a relative weight to each data point.
+Using this information, we can identify panelist accounts that are very likely to be duplicates. - Accounts not on the Ipsos "block list" (including emails of clients, competitors, and lpsos employees) → Accounts connected to the "block list" are not allowed. - Duplicate devices detection through digital fingerprint: an external digital fingerprinting tool gathers a large number of data points from a respondent's device, such as operating system version, browser version, plug-in, etc., and assigns a relative weight to each data point.
 The data gathered is put through machine learning models and algorithms to create a unique digital fingerprint of each computer.
 We do not allow respondents to create multiple panelist accounts from the same device. - Fraud check: our digital fingerprint supplier also assigns a fraud or risk score to all devices, using machine learning algorithms and global identity network technologies.
 Respondents with high risk scores are denied entry into the panel. - Country Geo-IP validation: A respondent connected from an IP outside the surveyed country is not allowed to participate. - Anonymous open proxy detection: Someone connected from an open anonymous proxy is hiding her/his device identity and geo-location.
 This behaviour is highly correlated with deliberate fraud attempts. - Device settings and Geo-IP location validation: Certain combinations of device settings and geo-location proved to be good predictors for fraudulent behaviour.
 These rules were implemented at panel and survey level to prevent future fraud attempts. - Validation via CAPTCHA security code: This prevents automated registration and stop robot answers.
 It is applied at panel registration.

 - Double-opt in email confirmation: This ensures validity of the email address provided.
 Respondents who want to join our panel receive a confirmation link on the email address provided.
-Once they click on the confirmation link, they are allowed to continue. - SMS checks: in some markets, respondents are required to provide a mobile phone number, and they must activate their account by using a code provided via SMS. - Email domain validation: "disposable email" providers (websites that generate email addresses that are available only for a few minutes or only for a limited number of messages received) are not allowed; accounts using these domains are blocked. - Detection of anomalies and patterns in panel registration data: Accounts having multiple elements in common are inactivated.
+Once they click on the confirmation link, they are allowed to continue. - Multi Factor Authentication: Respondents are required to provide a mobile phone number, and they must activate their account by using a code provided via SMS.
+To complete registration and become a fully vetted panelist, the user must: - Provide a real, valid mobile phone number (our partner vets all phone numbers vs. local databases, to make sure we do not allow disposable or voice-over-IP (VOIP) numbers, and evaluates whether some phone numbers present risk markers) - o Successfully receive the code we send them by SMS, and input it back in the system - Email domain validation: "disposable email" providers (websites that generate email addresses that are available only for a few minutes or only for a limited number of messages received) are not allowed; accounts using these domains are blocked. - Detection of anomalies and patterns in panel registration data: Accounts having multiple elements in common are inactivated.
 Al-based, automated procedures built and maintained in-house are employed at an early panel stage. - Town and postal / zip code validated according to official lists. - Validations between correlated questions (title and gender, age of parents and children, etc.).